 "System Load Restoration" is the last phase of the plan and is instituted when controlled interruptions have been terminated and generation capacity is adequate.
 Restoration is defined as being in a state where generating capacity, or transmission capacity, including purchased power is capable of meeting the demand of FPL firm load customers and service is being restored to customers whose service had been interrupted.

-It is During the recovery stage and concerted efforts are made to provide frequent system status reports are provided to agencies and media.
-Messages to consumers-Messaging may include would focus on the timing and location of facility repairs, appropriate safety information and consumer self-help instructions.
+During the recovery stage frequent system status reports are provided to agencies and media.
+Messaging may include timing and location of facility repairs, appropriate safety information and consumer self help instructions.